Igglybuff/awesome-piracy/readme.md

 - [JustWatch](https://www.justwatch.com/) On JustWatch you are able to find out where to watch your favorite movies & TV series
 - [WhereYouWatch](https://whereyouwatch.com/latest-reports/) Follow upcoming movies and receive email alerts when they are out online as a download or stream – pirated or via retail.
 - [Flickmetrix](https://flickmetrix.com/) Movie database search engine with disc/Netflix/Prime filtering
+- [dvdsreleasedates.com](https://www.dvdsreleasedates.com/) The latest info on new Blu-ray and DVD releases

 ## Dashboards and Homepages
 - [Muximux](https://github.com/mescon/Muximux) A lightweight way to manage your HTPC